 I would happily recommend By Nature Pork and Sweet Potato dog food to anyone feeding supermarket kibble to their dog who wants to move up to a higher-quality product.
 At just over $40 for a 33 pound bag, it’s about what I’d expect to pay for better, grain-based dog food with quality ingredients.
-They also have a “frequent buyer program” where you get a free bag after buying ten bags.

 By Nature or their parent company, Blue Seal did not turn up in any food recall lists I checked going back to 2007.